-- 5.1 The leader of the visit should ensure that the medical needs of all the pupils participating in the visit have been identified and trained staff accompany the group. - 5.2 A named person must supervise the storage and administration of medication and/or equipment for a medical intervention. - 5.3 The named person should ensure they have collected appropriate care plans and medications charts from the Medications Manager prior to leaving for the trip. - 5.4 For day trips, medications can be provided from the supply held in school for each individual pupil; these can either be taken in the original labelled packaging or drawn up and labelled by the school nurse for administration.
+- 5.1 The leader of the visit should ensure that the medical needs of all the pupils participating in the visit have been identified and appropriately trained staff accompany the group. - 5.2 A named person must supervise the storage and administration of medication and/or equipment for a medical intervention. - 5.3 The named person should ensure they have collected appropriate care plans and medications charts from the Medications Manager prior to leaving for the trip. - 5.4 For day trips, medications can be provided from the supply held in school for each individual pupil; these can either be taken in the original labelled packaging.
 Parents will be required to provide a separate supply of pharmacy labelled medications for residential trips. - 5.5 In line with the Infection Control Policy, the best practice to control the spread of infection and to minimise infection, is for people to thoroughly wash their hands with soap and running water.
-If there are no hand washing facilities when on an educational visit then anti-bacterial gels and wipes should be used.
+If there are no hand washing facilities when on an educational visit then anti-bacterial gels and wipes should be used